mikecinnamon/MLearning/[ML-07] Decision trees.md

 1. In Figure 1, the initial MSE is equal to 134,776.142.
 Calculate the final MSE as the weighted average of the MSE's in the four leaf nodes.
 Translate the MSE reduction into a R-squared value (what the method `.score()` would return for this model).

 2. Check that the initial cross-entropy in Figure 2 is indeed 0.967.
 What is the final entropy, after the three splits?
+Remember that scikit-learn uses binary logs to calculate the cross-entropy.
+In Python, you get the binary log with `math.log(x, 2)`.

 3. In Figure 2, suppose that the split in the root node has already been performed.
 The second split will be the one that brings a greater reduction of the cross-entropy.
 Is this the leftt one (`x[15] <= 0.135`) or the right one (`x[26] <= 0.08`)?